marianphillips/js-dom-minesweeper/README.md

 - Allow the user to pick a difficulty at the start of the game.
 For example, they can choose between "easy", "normal" and "hard".
 Depending on the difficulty, add more or fewer mines to the board
 - Use either `setInverval` or `setTimeout` to render the final spaces 1 at a time, with a delay of 500ms between each cell being shown.

+## Challenge 2
+- Rather than using 'prompt', render the board state and allow the user click a cell to check if it is a mine.

 ## Tips
 - Think about how can you repeatedly ask users for input until a condition is met?